Who is The Lord-Lieutenant of Hertfordshire?

 The current Lord-Lieutenant of Hertfordshire is Robert Voss CBE-who was appointed on 4th August 2017

 What does the Lord-Lieutenant do?

-The Lord-Lieutenant is Her Majesty’s Representative in a ceremonial county and he is charged with the following responsibilities:
+The Lord-Lieutenant is His Majesty’s Representative in a ceremonial county and he is charged with the following responsibilities:

 - Being responsible for the arrangements for all Royal visits in the County, attending each visit and escorting the Royal visitor during the visit